-Retention Policy for Per-VM Backup Files
+Retention Policy for Per-Machine Backup Files

-If you enable the Use per-VM backup files option for the backup repository, Veeam Backup & Replication creates a separate backup chain for every VM added to the job.
+If you enable the Use per-machine backup files option for the backup repository, Veeam Backup & Replication creates a separate backup chain for every VM added to the job.
 Backup files are stored together in the folder of the backup job in the backup repository.
 The job produces one metadata file.
 This file stores information about all created backup files and backup chains.

 Veeam Backup & Replication regards all backup files that are created during one backup job run as one restore point.
 When Veeam Backup & Replication needs to remove earlier restore points by retention policy, it removes backup files for all VMs that were created during one job run.